Variable Sampling MPC via Differentiable Time-Warping Function: Simulations

 When $Q_c > Q_n$, the limits are defined by

 and

-The simulation's time step is 0.1 hour and the total simulation horizon is 24 hour.
+The simulation's time step is 0.1 hour and the entire simulation horizon is 24 hours.
 The wind trajectories are shown in Fig. \ref{fig:wind_traj}.
 Ref. \cite{li2013mpc} also proposes a heuristic control algorithm, which is written as follows: